sdiehl/kaleidoscope/tutorial.md

   codegenTop $ S.Function ("unary" ++ name) args body
 ```

-Up until now we have not have had any unary operators so code generation we will simply always search for a
+Up until now we have not have had any unary operators so code generation we will simply always search for an
 implementation as a function.

 ```haskell